 We are a team of interdisciplinary researchers at different career stages including postdocs, PhD students and technicians working together to address some of the World’s most serious problems such as food security and climate change.
-We are international, with our team members nationals of Bangladesh, New Zealand, Saudi Arabia, South Africa, Spain, Syria, the United Kingdom and the United States of America.
+We are international, with our team members nationals of Australia, Bangladesh, Denmark, India, New Zealand, Saudi Arabia, South Africa, Spain, Syria, the United Kingdom and the United States of America.

 Prof Duncan Cameron